OWASP/ASVS/5.0/en/0x12-V3-Session-management.md

 | **3.2.3** | [DELETED] | | | | | |
 | **3.2.4** | Verify that session tokens are generated using approved cryptographic algorithms. ([C6](https://owasp.org/www-project-proactive-controls/#div-numbering)) | | ✓ | ✓ | 331 | 7.1 |

 TLS or another secure transport channel is mandatory for session management.
-This is covered off in the Communications Security chapter.
+This is covered in the Communications Security chapter.

 ## V3.3 Session Termination